 The stock market has seen a significant increase in the number of retail investors, exceeding 9.5 crore.
 These investors directly hold nearly 10% of the market through investments in 2,500 listed companies.
 As on July 30th, 2024, the value of retail holdings was only Rs.
 36 lakh crore (US$ 360.49 billion).
 As per a report by Zinnov, the share of Indian retail investors in listed equities has increased from 36% in FY17 to 41% in FY22, which was mostly fuelled by the launch of new-age financial products like cryptocurrency, digital gold, non-fungible tokens, and small cases.
 According to BSE, the number of registered investors on BSE recorded as 3.3 crore as of December 2023.

-On the FDI front, according to the Department for Promotion of Industry and Internal Trade (DPIIT), India's cumulative FDI inflow stood at US$ 1,013.45 billion between April 2000-June 2024; this was mainly due to the government's efforts to improve the ease of doing business and relax FDI norms.
-The total FDI inflow into India from April-June 2024 stood at US$ 22.49 billion, while the FDI equity inflow for the same period was US$ 16.17 billion.
+On the FDI front, according to the Department for Promotion of Industry and Internal Trade (DPIIT), India's cumulative FDI inflow stood at Rs.
+89.32 lakh crore (US$ 1,033.40 billion) between April 2000-September 2024; this was mainly due to the government's efforts to improve the ease of doing business and relax FDI norms.

 Recent speedy infrastructure investments, the inclusion of more sectors under the PLI scheme, an increase in public investments, and increasing PE/VC activity have led to plenty of investments in the Indian market.
 A stabilizing economic backdrop and financial oversight have provided investors with a perfect opportunity to invest in the country and have made India a rising economic powerhouse.
 Some of the recent investments and developments in this space are as follows: